keboola/connection-docs/components/data-apps/index.md

 permalink: /components/data-apps/
 ---

 {% include warning.html content="This feature is in public BETA.
-All Data Apps are terminated on midnight. <br /> Please provide feedback using the feedback button in your project." %}
+All Data Apps are terminated on midnight." %}

 * TOC
 {:toc}